ROCm/HIP/docs/understand/programming_model_reference.rst

   :alt: Diagram depicting the structure of Cooperative Groups using nested
         rectangles.
 The outermost rectangle is titled Multi Grid, containing sets of different shaped rectangles titled Grid.
-Each Grid contains sets of uniform rectangles layered on oneanother titled Cluster.
+Each Grid contains sets of uniform rectangles layered on one another titled Cluster.
 The Clusters have different shapes in different Grids.
-Inside of the Clusters are uniform rectangles layered on each other titled Block, which include arrows that represent threads.
+Inside the Clusters are uniform rectangles layered on each other titled Block, which include arrows that represent threads.